Chedwin/HurricaneGameEngine/Hurricane/Hurricane/README.txt

 SDL2 Image				- Texture loading, rendering
 OpenGL (GLEW)			- Graphics
 OpenAL					- Audio
-Bullet					- Physics and collision detection
-Lua Script				- Scripting, only to be used in game engine class at Humber College
+Bullet					- Physics and collision detection (could possibly be removed) Lua Script				- Scripting, only to be used in game engine class at Humber College

 Date Created: Jan 20, 2016
-Last Updated: Nov 07, 2016
+Last Updated: Nov 11, 2016